HighwayofLife/TrailBlazeApp-API/README.md

 Backend API for the TrailBlaze application, a mobile app for endurance and trail riders, focusing initially on the PNER (Pacific Northwest Endurance Rides) region.

+## Overview

+TrailBlazeApp-API is the backend service that powers the TrailBlaze mobile application.
+It provides event data, AI-powered Q&A capabilities, and other essential services for endurance and trail riders.

 ## Features

 - RESTful API for event data
-- AI-powered Q&A assistant using Gemini API
+- AI-powered Q&A assistant using Google Gemini 2.0 Flash API
 - Automated data scraping from multiple sources
 - PostgreSQL database for data storage